ShoheiMiyata/phyvac/How to create system model (main code).md

 ```
 ### flow balance calculation
 The first step is to set the minimum (`g_min = 0.0`) and maximum flow rates (`g_max = 0.5`) for the branch where the flow always occurs (`Branch_aAHUb`).
 Give appropriate initial value to the variable for the convergence judgment (`g_eva = 0.5`).
+In the while sentense, we first assume flow rate for `Branch_aAHUb` (` g = (g_max + g_min) / 2`, bi-sectional method).
+Then, calculate differential pressure between point a and b (`dp1 = Branch_aAHUb.f2p(g)`).
+Then, calculate flow rate in `Branch_bAHP1a` is calculated based on `dp1` (`Branch_bAHP1a.p2f(-dp1)`).
-The variable for the convergence judgement is the difference between flow in `Branch_aAHUb` and `Branch_bASHP1a`.
+The variable for the convergence judgement `g_eva` is the difference between flow in `Branch_aAHUb` and `Branch_bASHP1a`.
+If `g_eva` is greater than 0, reset `g_max`; otherwise, reset `g_min`.
+What the flow balance calculation does is; it first assumes the flow rate of one branch and calculate differential pressure of the branch, then calculates the flow rate of the other branches based on the differential pressure, and then performs a convergence calculation to see if the sum of them is equal to the assumed flow rate.
+This methodology itself can be applied even when the piping network becomes complex.
 ```
         g_min = 0.0
         g_max = 0.5